 Corvo String Quartet

 This fine ensemble plays regularly at St. Clement’s on important feast days and other special occasions.
 It consists of violinists Sara Usher and Rachel Durling, violist Shira Kammen, and cellist David Morris.
-The quartet is available to hire for weddings and funerals.

 The Really Terrible String Orchestra